SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 Also, Plutonium, a result of Uranium fission, also is toxic chemically and emits alpha rays.
 This could be used as a nuclear weapon in the "emits alpha rays" sense but also used as a slightly more inefficient way of creating lots of heat.
 Hence, this is fiercely protected.

-After fission stops, 5-10 megawatts gets generated
+After fission stops, 5-10 megawatts still gets generated.
+This, if not cooled by 8g/s of water, will result in zicalloy interaction and hydrogas formation due to chemistry.
+And that will brow up.